 Just like your mother always told you, stay hydrated!
 And sorry, wine and cocktails don’t count!
 Make sure you are continuously drinking water as you go.
 Hydrate every 10 minutes if you can.
 Better to sip than to gulp.

+Often we will be walking on uneven surfaces.
 You’ll be amazed at how much better your feet will feel if you smear your feet with something like Vaseline, Glide or foot cream.
 It really makes a huge difference at the end of the day.

-Not just before the walk, but continue to stretch as you go along.
+Our tips for walking tours couldn’t miss the opportunity to reccommend stretching.
+While this is good for your body all the time, it is especially helpful to get prepared to do a lot of walking.
+Importantly, stretch not only before the walk, but continue to stretch as you go along.
 Every time there’s a pause or a break, do some stretches.

 Take a few minutes at the end of your walk to stretch and let your body cool down.
 It will help you avoid injuries and sore muscles.

+Our tips for walking tours wouldn’t be complete without mentioning an often overlooked item.
+A basic first aid kit is so important to be completely prepared to do a lot of walking or traveling in general.
 I carry a tiny first aid kit in a sandwich size zip lock baggie.
 A few bandages, sunblock, bug spray, lotion, chapstick, antibiotic ointment, dental floss and tweezers – these are essentials for any walk if you ask me.
 If you get a splinter, blister, dry skin, chapped lips, or find out there are bugs you didn’t expect, you’ll be so glad you have these items with you.
 I also consider sunglasses and a hat to be part of my basic survival kit.

 Do you have any other tips for long walks?